phetsims/equality-explorer/doc/implementation-notes.md

 frames.
 The domain of this simulation has no need for a model coordinate frame, so the model and view coordinate frames are treated as equivalent, and no transform is required.

+**Coordinate frames**: There is one global coordinate frame used to represent all locations throughout the sim.
+That coordinate frame is described by `ScreenView.DEFAULT_LAYOUT_BOUNDS`.
+There are no relative coordinates.
+For example, the location of a term on a plate is expressed in the global coordinate frame, not in a coordinate frame relative to the location of the plate.

 **Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in [EqualityExplorerQueryParameters](https://github.com/phetsims/equality-explorer/blob/master/js/common/EqualityExplorerQueryParameters.js).